Raman-Raje/Human-Activity-Recognization/README.md

 9. Next, We checked with single layer LSTM(128) with dropout rate varying from 0.5 to 0.7
 10. Best result was found in case of LSTM(128) wit dropout of 0.6.
 We got accuracy of 91.82%
 11. Also checked with single Layer LSTM(64) with droput varying from 0.2 to 0.6.
-12. In every case , we found that dicrease in dropout rate was leading to model overfitting which is as expected
+12. In every case , we found that dicrease in dropout rate was leading to model overfitting which is as expected.